Using the Catalogue

 All main titles are in Romanian, except for the works which were publicly presented for the first time outside Romania – here we chose the language of the host country.
 If a newly presented work toured to different countries, all relevant titles are given.
 Alternate titles are also mentioned when the same work was published in different exhibition catalogues or photographs of the same work exist under a different title in a museum archive.

-Photographs are by Serioja Bocsok, Alexandru Marginean, Iosif Kiraly, Achim Kuest, Barrie Baretto, Giampaulo de Luca.
+Photographs are by Marcel Almajanu, Barrie Barreto, Serioja Bocsok, Nelu Coltofeanu, Florin Dragu, Trevor Good, Iosif Kiraly, Achim Kuest, Giampaulo de Luca, Alexandru Marginean, Cornelia Soanca, Octavian Stacescu.
 Great efforts were made to provide high resolution images, but we also had to use a number of mobile telephone images taken by owners of the works.
 In other cases, we had to use images from whatever available sources such as exhibition catalogues, newspapers and various archives.

 Images on the home page have the following credit line: Bogdan Moțoc/1975, Peter Jacobi/1992, Ion Bitzan Foundation Archives.